Investors

 Remuneration

-Revenio's Remuneration Reporting consists of a Remuneration Policy to be submitted to the Annual General Meeting at least every four years and an annual Remuneration Report from 2020 on the remuneration paid to the Company's bodies during the financial year.
+Revenio's Remuneration Reporting consists of a Remuneration Policy to be submitted to the Annual General Meeting at least every four years and an annual Remuneration Report on the remuneration paid to the Company's bodies during the financial year.

 Remuneration Report

-Revenio has published a Remuneration Report for the year 2024 in accordance with the Corporate Governance Code.
+Revenio has published a Remuneration Report for the year 2025 in accordance with the Corporate Governance Code.

 The objective of remuneration is to promote the implementation of Revenio’s strategy and Revenio’s long-term financial success, competitiveness, and the favorable development of shareholder value.
 Remuneration is the Company’s key incentive and a tool to commit key employees to the Company.
 Remuneration also plays a key role in ensuring competitive recruitment for the Company.
 The Company’s current strategy is a growth strategy, which the Company seeks to take into account in the methods and conditions of remuneration.